randix/KioskContacts/README.md

 #### Introduction

-This app is designed to work on a kiosk tablet at at an event.
+This app is designed to work on a kiosk tablet at an event.
 It presents a configurable form to enter contact information.
-It can be run in the iOS "kiosk" mode on an iPhone or iPad.
+It can be run in the iOS "kiosk" mode (Guided Access) on an iPhone or iPad.

 The kiosk operator invites a booth visitor to enter his or her contact information to share with the kiosk operator for the purpose of getting further information. *Kiosk Contacts* can be configured to send a mail or message immediately to the vistor.